Xilinx/video-sdk/v2.0/_sources/examples/ffmpeg/tutorials.rst.txt

     ./ffmpeg_transcode_plus_scale_low_latency.sh <1080p60 h264 clip>

-This example is the same as #6, which is a full transcode pipeline (decode, scale, encode), saving the scaled outputs into the files :file:`/tmp/xil_ll_xcode_scale_<reso>.mp4`.
-This differs in that is a "low latency" version, which removes the B-frames, and reduces the lookahead.
-This decreases the latency at the cost of video quality.
+This example is similar to #6, which is a full transcode pipeline (decode, scale, encode), saving the scaled outputs into the files :file:`/tmp/xil_ll_xcode_scale_<reso>.mp4`.
+It differs in that it uses various settings which will reduce the overall latency of the pipeline.

-When low-latency is enabled, the decoder will generate invalid data if the input stream contains B-frames.
-To avoid this, this script will generate an error if it detects that the input stream contains B-frames.
+One of these options is the low-latency decoding mode.
+This mode doesn't support decoding streams with B-frames.
+This script will generate an error if it detects that the input stream contains B-frames.

 The command included in the script doesn't handle the audio channel of the input video.
 For an example of how to include audio in the output streams, refer to the example commented out at the bottom of the script and to the section of the documentation about :ref:`Mapping Audio Streams <mapping-audio-streams>`.

 **Command Line**::

-    ffmpeg -c:v mpsoc_vcu_h264 -low_latency 1 -i $1 \
+    ffmpeg -c:v mpsoc_vcu_h264 -low_latency 1 -splitbuff_mode 1 -i $1 \
     -filter_complex "multiscale_xma=outputs=4: \
     out_1_width=1280: out_1_height=720: out_1_rate=full:   \
     out_2_width=848:  out_2_height=480: out_2_rate=half:   \